elias506/vk-sdk/README.md

 )
 ```
 Here constant named `PerClicks` contains int value `0` and so on.
--  Every method contains implies presence context for internal client
-and additional method option like response language, on/off application test mode
-and captcha parameters.
 - Using [easyjson](https://github.com/mailru/easyjson) to work with api requests/responses
 - There is up-to-date generated `vk-api` version